joulev/akshar/README.md

 ## How to use

-You can read the documentation (`akshar.pdf`) for more information about how to use the package.
-You can view it directly in GitHub, or you can visit [here](https://nbviewer.jupyter.org/github/joulev/akshar/blob/master/akshar.pdf).
+You can read the [documentation (`akshar.pdf`)](https://joulev.github.io/akshar/akshar.pdf) for more information about how to use the package.

 ## License